SilviaAmAm/openMMPlumedBXD/README_BXD.md

 This implements a class that inherits from CalcPlumedForceKernelBXD.
 It is the class that has the functions to update the state in plumed.
 In this class, two new functions are created: passToPlumed_first() and passToPlumed().
 These pass to Plumed information about the system positions and velocities so that Plumed can use the collective variables and constraints can be checked.

+** ReferencePlumedKernelFactory.cpp **

+This had to be modified to solve the problem that otherwise one of the external C functions is defined twice in a different way (as I had to redefine it in ReferencePlumedKernelBXD.cpp because the new kernel BXD has to be defined)